open-ribbon/open-ribbon/README.md

 # open-ribbon
 This repository is dedicated to the decompilation of **[PAL]** edition of the PS1 game Vib-Ribbon (ビブリボン). <br>
-The objective is to produce an free and open-source reverse-engineered version of the game. <br>
+The objective is to produce a free and open-source reverse-engineered version of the game. <br>
 Documentation about this game and project can be [found here.](https://github.com/open-ribbon/documentation)